exercism/v3/languages/elixir/exercises/concept/maps/.docs/instructions.md

 ### 3. Remove players from the score map

-Define `HighScore.remove_player/2`, which takes 2 parameters:
+To remove a player from the high score map, define `HighScore.remove_player/2`, which takes 2 parameters:

 - The first parameter is the map of scores.
 - The second parameter is the name of the player as a string.